What is Public Involvement?

 There are several stages to a research project.
 The diagram below illustrates how PI can be included in each stage of the research cycle.

-In addition, the RDS NE runs a PI Consumer Panel.
-Researchers, who are clients of the RDS NE, are able to discuss their research projects with the panel.
-For details of the RDS NE PI Consumer Panel visit our Public Involvement Consumer Panel page.
+In addition, the RDS NENC runs a PI Consumer Panel.
+Researchers, who are clients of the RDS NENC, are able to discuss their research projects with the panel.
+For details of the RDS NENC PI Consumer Panel visit our Public Involvement Consumer Panel page.
 Our PI strategy can be found here.

 Members of the public interested in joining the PI Consumer Panel should visit our Public Involvement Consumer Panel page.